Delhi Family Courts – Mutual Consent Divorce Across All Six Complexes

 • DV Act proceedings are civil in nature — they can be settled by agreement and the application withdrawn by the complainant

-• Any interim orders under the DV Act (residence orders, protection orders) should be addressed in the settlement to avoid post-divorce complications
+• Any interim orders under the DV Act — residence orders, protection orders — should be addressed in the settlement to avoid post-divorce complications

-• Where maintenance under Section 125 CrPC is also pending, that too must be resolved or addressed in the MOU
+• Where maintenance under Section 125 CrPC is also pending, that too must be resolved or addressed specifically in the MOU

 Questions Couples Filing in Delhi Ask

 Jurisdiction is determined by the police station that covers your residential address, not just the locality name.
 Saket handles South and South-East districts; Patiala House handles New Delhi district.
 The simplest way to confirm is to check which police station covers your address — Delhi Police's website lists this — then match that police station to its district.
-Our team does this check for every case before drafting begins, so if you are unsure, just share your address and we'll confirm before anything is filed.
+Our team does this check for every case before drafting begins, so if you are unsure, just share your address and we will confirm before anything is filed.

 Yes — and in Delhi, this is a common situation.
 A pending 498A does not bar mutual consent divorce.
-The settlement agreement needs to include specific terms about what happens to the complaint — typically, the complainant agrees to withdraw or cooperate with quashing at the Delhi High Court after the divorce decree is obtained.
+The settlement agreement needs to include specific terms about what happens to the complaint — typically, the complainant agrees to cooperate with quashing at the Delhi High Court after the divorce decree is obtained.
 Family courts in Delhi are familiar with these combined settlements.
 What matters is that the terms are clearly drafted, the agreement is not coerced, and the court can see that both parties understand what they are agreeing to.

 Yes.
 Following Amardeep Singh v.
 Harveen Kaur (2017), Delhi Family Courts and the Delhi High Court have granted waivers where the circumstances clearly justify it — prolonged separation, a fully settled agreement, and no prospect of reconciliation.
 The waiver application is filed at the First Motion stage.
 A strong application with supporting affidavits and proof of separation significantly improves the outcome.
-Where a waiver is granted, the total process in Delhi can be wrapped up in 2–4 months.
+Where a waiver is granted, the total process in Delhi can be wrapped up in 2 to 4 months.

 The First Motion typically requires both spouses to appear in person or through a properly authorised Special Power of Attorney holder — video conferencing at that stage is at the court's discretion and is not routinely granted.
 For subsequent steps, including certain procedural hearings and in some cases the Second Motion, courts have been more willing to allow video conferencing.
 NRI cases in Delhi generally proceed with one in-person appearance, SPAs for intermediate steps, and video conferencing considered for the final motion.
 We structure NRI cases to minimise travel from the start.